wallabag/wallabag/content/admin/backup.md

 ## Database

-As wallabag supports different kinds of database, the way to perform the backup depends on the database you use, so you need to refer to the vendor documentation.
+As wallabag supports different kinds of databases, the way to perform the backup depends on the database you use, so you need to refer to the vendor documentation.